lorepozo/list-routines/index.md

 This dataset is in the form of a web server.
 It is currently **highly experimental** and subject to significant frequent change.

+**Why a web server?** This dataset can randomly generate new valid inputs and outputs for a routine, as well as provide polymorphic routines with given parameters.
+If this dataset were stored statically like most datasets, this wouldn't be possible.
+Other means of interacting with this dataset, such as with a local program using standard I/O or by exporting static examples, see the page on [hosting](hosting).

 # Tasks

 Here are a few machine learning tasks that this dataset aims to provide: